makeabilitylab/physcomp/communication/ml5js-serial.md

 ];
 {% endhighlight JavaScript %}

-To make this more clear, here's a screenshot with Chrome's dev tools showing a pose and skeleton object.
+To make this more clear, here's a screenshot of our [Skeleton](https://makeabilitylab.github.io/p5js/ml5js/PoseNet/Skeleton/) app with Chrome's dev tools showing a pose and skeleton object.

 ![](assets/images/PoseNet_DataStructure_ChromeDevTools.png)
 **Figure.** Examining the PoseNet data structure for a single recognized pose.
 If you'd like to do the same, open our [Skeleton](https://makeabilitylab.github.io/p5js/ml5js/PoseNet/Skeleton/) app in your web browser (*e.g.,* Chrome or FireFox).
 Then open dev tools (ctrl-shift-i on Windows, cmd-option-i on Mac).
 Click on the `Sources` tab and then put in a breakpoint at the `drawPose()` function call within the `draw()` function.
 Finally, add the variable `currentPoses` to `Watch` in the debugger.